renpy/renpy/sphinx/source/config.rst

     The number of seconds after a voice file finishes playing before AFM can advance text.

-.. var:: config.all_character_callbacks = [ ]
+.. var:: config.all_character_callbacks = [ ... ]

     A list of callbacks that are called by all characters.
 This list is prepended to the list of character-specific callbacks.
+Ren'Py includes it's own callbacks at the start of this list.

 .. var:: config.allow_skipping = True